phalcon/incubator/README.md

 ```

 If you cannot run the tests, please refer to the `.travis.yml` file for more instructions how we test Incubator.
+For detailed information on our testing environment setting refer to `tests/_bootstrap.php` file.

 ## The testing process